Kate Winslet: Career fluctuations (2012–2019)

 Winslet said her workload in 2011 helped her overcome heartbreak from her divorce, and after completing work on Carnage she took a break from acting to focus on her children.
-A short part that she had filmed four years prior for the anthology film Movie 43 was her sole screen appearance of 2012, and it yielded the worst reviews of her career.
+A short part that she had filmed four years prior for the anthology film Movie 43 was her sole screen appearance of 2012, and it received the worst reviews of her career.
 Winslet also performed an audiobook recording of Émile Zola's novel Thérèse Raquin.
 She was reluctant to accept Jason Reitman's offer to star in his 2013 film adaptation of Joyce Maynard's novel Labor Day, but agreed after Reitman postponed the production for a year to accommodate Winslet's commitment to her children.
-Set over a Labor Day weekend, it tells the story of Adele (Winslet), an agoraphobic single mother, who falls in love with an escaped convict.
+Set over a Labor Day weekend, it tells the story of Adele (Winslet), an agoraphobic single mother who falls in love with an escaped convict.
 Describing Adele's characterisation as having "more vulnerability than strength", Winslet found her a departure from the strong-willed women she typically played.
 A scene in the film required her to make a pie, for which she drew on her baking experience from Mildred Pierce.
 Reviews of the film were negative; Chris Nashawaty of Entertainment Weekly dismissed it as "mawkish and melodramatic" but credited Winslet for adding layers to her passive role.
 She received her tenth Golden Globe nomination.

 The novelty of playing a villain drew Winslet to the part of Jeanine Matthews in the science fiction film Divergent (2014).
 Set in a dystopian future, the adaptation of Veronica Roth's young adult novel stars Shailene Woodley as a heroine fighting an oppressive regime headed by Winslet's character.
 She was pregnant with her third child during production, and her tight-fitting costumes had to be altered to accommodate the pregnancy.
 To maintain her character's intimidating persona, she remained aloof from her co-stars for much of the filming.
 Richard Lawson of Vanity Fair compared the film unfavourably to the Hunger Games series, and found Winslet to be underutilised in it.
 The film grossed $288 million worldwide.
 A Little Chaos marked her return to the period film genre.
 Directed by Alan Rickman, it is about a rivalry among gardeners commissioned to create a fountain at the Palace of Versailles.
 Winslet's role was that of fictional architect Sabine de Barra, a character she believed had overcome extreme grief and hardship like herself.
 Catherine Shoard of The Guardian took note of the "emotional honesty" Winslet brought to her part, but criticised the implausibility of her role.
 Also that year, she read audiobooks of Roald Dahl's children's novels Matilda and The Magic Finger.